-The sphere parametric automatically creates multiple winding programs for providing a mufti-angle layup on spherical components.
+The sphere parametric automatically creates multiple winding programs for providing a multi-angle layup on spherical components.
 The programs give near uniform thickness distribution particularly if the filament bands are thin and a large number of layers are used.
 Because multiple wind angles are used the resulting composite is effectively in-plane quasi-isotropic and this gives maximum efficiency for a spherical pressure vessel.
 Ultra-high performance pressure vessels have been produced and tested using this method.

 QuickCAD Sphere Winding Parameter

-The user defines the sphere geometry (radius and end opening radius) and material parameters such as the band width and the number of individual winding angle that are required.
+The user defines the sphere geometry (radius and end opening radius) and material parameters such as the band width and thickness and the number of individual winding angle that are required.
 The program then creates all the necessary winding path information and transition paths that wind from the end point of one path to the start point of the next.
 The parametric program is invokes from the QuickCAD options of the Cadfil main menu.
 This is documented elsewhere in this manual.
 A sample file call SP1.PAR is supplied in the EXAMPLES directory.